President of the Friends 1983-1984

 Conceived, constructed, stocked and staffed solely by volunteer and private funds until 1956, the North Castle Public Library has grown with the needs of the community, experiencing five expansions in its 60 years, all financed almost entirely by private funds.

-In 1997, the Friends celebrated the completion of a handsome 186-seat "mini-theatre" with complete audio, video and stage facilities.
-Called Whippoorwill Hall, the $250,000 theater opened its doors with a classic film series, hosted by local screenwriter Ed Woodyard.
-In 1998, Whippoorwill Hall became the setting for a greatly expanded program of lectures, concerts and films.
+In 1997, the Friends celebrated the completion of a handsome 186-seat "mini-theater" with complete audio, video and stage facilities.
+Called Whippoorwill Theater, the $250,000 theater opened its doors with a classic film series, hosted by local screenwriter Ed Woodyard.
+In 1998, Whippoorwill Theater became the setting for a greatly expanded program of lectures, concerts and films.

 In 1987, the Friends doubled the size of the existing structure by providing a $1.2 million wing.
 The Friends worked for four years in the early 1980s to meet their goal of $600,000 for the project, only to discover that costs had escalated in the interim.
 In 1985, municipal and state moneys were added to the private funds to start construction.
 It was the only use of public money for capital improvement or basic equipment in the library's history.
 The town later subsequently built the North White Plains Branch of the Library as part of the North White Plains Community Center on Clove Road.